mnz1988/stable-diffusion-guide/README.md

 # Upscaling <a name="upscale"></a>[▲](#index)

+As mentioned in [Generation Parameters ▲](#parameters), normally you shouldn't go above 768 width or height when generating an image.
+Instead you should use `Hires. fix` with your choice of upscaler and an appropiate denoising level.
+Hires fix is limited by your VRAM however, so you may be interested in [Ultimate Upscaler ▼](#ultimate) to go even larger.

 You can download additional upscalers and put them in your `stable-diffusion-webui/models/ESRGAN` folder.
-They will then be available in Hires fix, SD Upscale, Ultimate SD Upscaler, and Extras.
+They will then be available in Hires fix, Ultimate Upscaler, and Extras.

 The collab comes with several of them, including Remacri, which is one of the best for all sorts of images.